schepisii2/TravelingSalesmanEvolution/README.md

 Here’s some very general pseudocode for a variety of evolutionary algorithms:
 2
-Algorithm 1: Generic EA pseudocode initialize a population of parents of size µ;
+Algorithm 1: Generic EA pseudocode initialize a population of parents of size ;
-evaluate fitness ∀x ∈ P;
+evaluate fitness 8x 2 P;
 while While condition do
 select the subset of parents who will breed;
-apply genetic operators to generate population of children of size λ;
+apply genetic operators to generate population of children of size ;
-evaluate fitness ∀x ∈ C select which individuals survive to become parents;
+evaluate fitness 8x 2 C select which individuals survive to become parents;
 end
 Decisions that algorithm writers typically must make:
 • How to encode candidate solutions of the problem (representation)